-- (1) The Commission is hereby authorized to issue all licenses for the conduct of Class III and Class III gaming activities. - (2) The Commission shall ensure that: - (A) Such gaming activity is located on Indian lands within the Tribe's jurisdiction, and the State of Oregon permits such gaming for any purpose by any person, organization or entity (and such gaming is not otherwise specifically prohibited on Indian lands by Federal laws); - (B) The Tribe will have the sole proprietary interest and responsibility for the conduct of such gaming activity; - (C) Net revenues from such gaming activity are used in accordance with Section (f) of this Ordinance; - (D) Such gaming activity is subject to annual outside audits, which may be encompassed within existing independent Tribal audit systems, and provided to the Council;
+- (1) The Commission is hereby authorized to issue all licenses for the conduct of Class II and Class III gaming activities. - (2) The Commission shall ensure that: - (A) Such gaming activity is located on Indian Lands within the Tribe's jurisdiction, and the State of Oregon permits such gaming for any purpose by any person, organization or entity (and such gaming is not otherwise specifically prohibited on Indian Lands by Federal laws); - (B) The Tribe will have the sole proprietary interest and responsibility for the conduct of such gaming activity; - (C) Net revenues from such gaming activity are used in accordance with Section (f) of this Ordinance; - (D) Such gaming activity is subject to annual outside audits, which may be encompassed within existing independent Tribal audit systems, and provided to the Council; - (E) All contracts for supplies, services, or concessions for an aggregate amount in excess of \$25,000 annually, except contracts for legal and accounting services, relating to such gaming are also subject to independent audits;

-- (E) All contracts for supplies, services, or concessions for an aggregate amount in excess of \$25,000 annually, except contracts for legal and accounting services, relating to such gaming are also subject to independent audits; - (F) The construction and maintenance of the gaming facility, and the operation of that gaming is conducted in a manner which is in accordance with rules and regulations promulgated by the Commission and adequately protects the environment and public health and safety; and - (G) All Primary Management Officials, High Security Gaming Licensees, and Low Security Gaming Licensees of the gaming operation have completed a background investigation which is approved by the Commission, and if required, by the NIGC. - (3) The Commission shall consult with appropriate law enforcement officials concerning gaming licenses it issues.
-If, after the issuance of a gaming license, the Commission receives notification from the NIGC that a Primary Management Official or High Security Gaming Licensee does not meet the standard established under Section (m) of this Ordinance, the Commission shall suspend such license and, after notice and hearing, may revoke such license.
-If, after issuance of a gaming license, the Commission receives reliable information from the State Police or any source other than the NIGC that a Primary Management Official, High Security Gaming Licensee or Low Security Gaming Licensee does not meet the standard established under Section (m) of this Ordinance, the Commission may suspend such license and, after notice and hearing, may revoke such license. - (4) The Commission may set a fee for applications, background investigations, and licenses.
-Such fees shall be made payable to the Confederated Tribes of the Grand Ronde Community of Oregon. - (5) An applicant for licensing shall make true and full disclosure of all information to the Director and the Commission. - (s) License Locations: The Commission shall issue a separate license to each gaming operation or location on Grand Ronde Indian land where Class II or III gaming is conducted under the provisions of this Ordinance. - (t) Prohibition Against Certain Individuals: It shall be a violation of this Ordinance for any gaming operation to knowingly fail to exclude or eject from the gaming facility any individual who: - (1) Is under the influence of liquor or any narcotic or such other substance;
+- (F) The construction and maintenance of the gaming facility, and the operation of that gaming is conducted in a manner which is in accordance with rules and regulations promulgated by the Commission and adequately protects the environment and public health and safety; and - (G) All Primary Management Officials, High Security Gaming Licensees, and Low Security Gaming Licensees of the gaming operation have completed a background investigation which is approved by the Commission, and if required, by the NIGC. - (3) The Commission shall consult with appropriate law enforcement officials concerning gaming licenses it issues.
+In accordance with 25 C.F.R.
+558.4, if, after the issuance of a gaming license, the Commission receives notification from the NIGC that a Primary Management Official or Key Employee does not meet the standard established under Section (m) of this Ordinance, the Commission shall suspend such license and, after notice and hearing, may reinstate or revoke such license with notice to NIGC in accordance with 25 C.F.R.
+558.4(e).
+If, after issuance of a gaming license, the Commission receives reliable information from the State Police or any source other than the NIGC that a Primary Management Official, High Security Gaming Licensee or Low Security Gaming Licensee does not meet the standard established under Section (m) of this Ordinance, the Commission may suspend such license and, after notice and hearing, may revoke such license.
+The Commission shall notify NIGC, if required, of any revocation of a license for a Primary Management Official or Key Employee in accordance with 25 C.F.R.
+558.3(e). - (4) The Commission may set a fee for applications, background investigations, and licenses.
+Such fees shall be made payable to the Confederated Tribes of the Grand Ronde Community of Oregon. - (5) An applicant for licensing shall make true and full disclosure of all information to the Director and the Commission. - (s) LICENSE LOCATIONS.
+The Commission shall issue a separate license to each gaming operation or location on Grand Ronde Indian Land where Class II or III gaming is conducted under the provisions of this Ordinance. - (t) PROHIBITION AGAINST CERTAIN INDIVIDUALS.
+It shall be a violation of this Ordinance for any gaming operation to knowingly fail to exclude or eject from the gaming facility any individual who: - (1) Is under the influence of liquor or any narcotic or such other substance;